The ultimate E-mobility guide 2022: everything you need to know about electric cars

 While Europe is steadfastly heading towards an EV future, America's trajectory still remains unclear.

-The Biden administration is clearly looking towards sustainability and fighting climate change, but, as we've seen in the past, these goals could be completely scrapped with the election of a new administration.
+The Biden administration is clearly looking towards sustainability and combatting climate change, but, as we've seen in the past, these goals could be completely circumvented with the election of a new administration.

-Since last year, the sales figures for electric cars in the US have been rising strongly, and promising figures have been forecast for 2021.
+Since last year, the sales figures for electric cars in the US have been rising strongly, and promising figures are forecast for 2021.

 The topic of electric mobility is increasingly present in the media, at work, in leisure time or among friends and acquaintances!
 In order to speed up adoption, there needs to be further financial incentives & more education from business and politics as well as more efforts into expanding the public charging station infrastructure.

-The results of the Appinio Mobility Report give a clear message: interest and demand are definitely there!
+The international results of the Appinio Mobility Report 2021 give a clear message: Interest and demand are definitely there!

 Would you like to delve deeper into the results of this study?